 When the epithelial flap has been cut properly, it is lifted and folded back in order for the surgeon to work on the cornea beneath it.
 An excimer laser is then used to reshape the corneal tissue.
 Lastly, the epithelial flap is put back into place with a spatula-type equipment.
 Special contact lenses are placed on the eye for protection during the healing process of the epithelial cells.

-PresbyLASIK or Multifocal LASIK is an advanced type of laser vision correction surgery that changes the shape of the cornea to fix both your near and far vision.
+PresbyLASIK or Multifocal LASIK is a type of laser vision correction surgery that changes the shape of the cornea to fix both your near and far vision.
 This procedure is mainly used to correct presbyopia or the natural loss of near vision due to age.
 If you are nearsighted and have presbyopia, you may be able to see up close without your usual eyeglasses or contact lenses but not when you are wearing them.

 Before PresbyLASIK, people with presbyopia uses multifocal eyeglasses, multifocal contact lenses or artificial lenses (IOLs for cataract surgery) which can be a hassle for some activities.
 Sophisticated technology now enables multiple or progressive zones to be incorporated into artificial lenses to enable “multifocality” or sight at all distances.
 Unlike conventional LASIK which only fixes one vision only – depending whether you are farsighted or nearsighted – multifocal LASIK creates more than one power zone on the front surface of the eye, giving you the ability to see at all distances.
 This is done by reshaping your eye’s clear surface into precise contours that alter the way light rays enter your eye to achieve focus.